grisuno/LazyOwn/COMMANDS.md

 Example:
     john2hash --format=Raw-SHA512
-    # If `wordlist` is set to `/usr/share/wordlists/rockyou.txt`, the command executed will be `sudo john sessions/hash.txt --wordlist=/usr/share/wordlists/rockyou.txt --format=Raw-SHA512`.
+    # If `wordlist` is assign to `/usr/share/wordlists/rockyou.txt`, the command executed will be `sudo john sessions/hash.txt --wordlist=/usr/share/wordlists/rockyou.txt --format=Raw-SHA512`.

 Note:
     - Ensure that the `wordlist` parameter is set before calling this function.